 Formula Breakdown

-• Our reference point is cell C5.
+- Our reference point is cell C5.
 From that cell, it will move 9 cells down and then 9 cells to the right.
 The two ones at the end refer to the height and width of the reference.
-This will refer to cell L14, which has the value 8.
-Thus, we are getting the output.
+This refers to cell L14, which has the value 8, the output returned.

-Additionally, we can change the strings to verify our Matrix works perfectly to calculate the distance.
+Additionally, we can change the strings to verify that our Matrix works perfectly to calculate the distance.

-For the third method, we can use the LAMBDA function to calculate the Levenshtein distance in Excel.
-This function helps us to create a custom function without using VBA.
+The LAMBDA function allows us to create a custom function without using VBA.
 However, this function is only available on Microsoft 365.

 Steps: